 If you have a military-based background and you have served the country then you have a whole separate page dedicated to you.
 They offer different benefits and repayment options for borrowers from a military background.
 You will be assigned a unique email address and customer service line.

 The organization can be reached out at two different numbers for different queries.
-If you have concerns relating to direct loans, contact on 1-855-337-6884 and for issues pertaining to Private loans, reach out on 1-800-337-6884.
+If you have concerns relating to direct loans, contact on 1-855-337-6884, and for issues about Private loans, reach out on 1-800-337-6884.

 Table of contents